Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

 To obtain direct information about the various magnetic energy scales and potential long-range interactions, one-dimensional cuts along $E$ at selected $\bm{Q}$ positions were fit to a Gaussian lineshape.
-Peak centers determine the experimental spin wave dispersion $\hbar\omega(\bm{Q})$, and the full widths at half maximum (FWHM) $\gamma(\bm{Q})$, which show non-trivial $\bm{Q}, E$-dependence, were fit to an analytical function of arctan($E$) and later used in the simulation of the spin wave intensities.
-The extracted values of $\hbar\omega(\bm{Q})$, which are shown in Fig.~2(a)--(c), are fit to linear spin wave theory (LSWT) based on the Heisenberg model
+Peak centers determine the experimental spin wave dispersion $\hbar\omega(\bm{Q})$.
+The full widths at half maximum (FWHM) $\gamma(\bm{Q})$ show a non-trivial $\bm{Q}, E$-dependence, and are parameterized by an analytical function of arctan($E$) that is used for subsequent simulation of the spin wave intensities\cite{SM}.